What are the best vegan iodine sources and why is it important that we get enough?

 Iodine helps make the thyroid hormones, which keep cells and the metabolic rate healthy.
-As with vitamin D, there is concern that many UK citizens, vegan or not, are not receiving adequate iodine in their diet.
+There is some concern that many people, vegan or not, are not getting adequate iodine in their diet.

 Non-vegans in the West tend to get most of their iodine from milk, but it’s not a natural component of dairy.
 In fact, the majority of iodine in milk is due to contamination with the iodine-based disinfectant used to clean the cows’ teats and the milking machinery.